withaarzoo/Animated-Clock/README.md

 ## Credits

-This project was created by [Your Name] and is licensed under the [MIT License](LICENSE).
-Feel free to use and modify this code for your own projects.
+This project was created by [Aarzoo](https://twitter.com/withaarzoo) and is licensed under the [MIT License](LICENSE).
+Feel free to use and modify this code for your projects.
 If you found it helpful, consider giving it a star on GitHub.

 ## License